josemandujano92/snake-game/README.md

 The more food you eat the higher the score.
 Achieve the highest score to win!

 ### Acknowledgments
-Eclipse IDE for a robust development environment. \
-Microsoft Copilot for code suggestions.
+Microsoft/GitHub Copilot for code suggestions.